pynickle/the-art-of-python/README.md

 Why not study it? l will try to make you feel the charm of python from the bottom of your heart.

+## Why Python

+First, let configure a reason for why to learn python.
+Here are some reasons:

+- Rich documentation for us to study
+- Rich libraries and functions
+- Simple and easy to learn
+- Various uses to let you get interested in it

+If you you now decide to learn python.
+Continue reading below.

 ## Get Started

 First, let us start with the classic example - HelloWorld.
 In python, Hello World is like this: